NCI-Team/netbox-container-build/README.md

 The `requirements.txt` file has all the python libraries we need for the netbox-backend flask to work.

-Whenever we want a new python library we don't want to download it just like that because we will need to download all of it's dependencies one by one which can be very annoying.
-With this script, when run it will prompt the user what library he wants, and then it will run and install all the needed libraries and makes the `requirements.txt` file
+Whenever we want a new python module in our vscode environment we run this script.
+The script will prompt the user with what module he wants to install, and then it will run and install all the needed dependendies and will make the `requirements.txt` file with all the modules.

 #### How to Run